 Chipmunks have a strong sense of smell, aside from motion.
 They are also not a fan of aromatic herbs and strong scents.

 Using that kind of behavior, you may hang some aromatic stuff like Irish spring bars next to the pots.

-You may also try to place coffee grounds and herbs like oregano, lavender, and rosemary along with your potted plants in the porch to repel these cheeky critters.
+You may also try to place coffee grounds and herbs like oregano, lavender, and rosemary along with your potted plants on the porch to repel these cheeky critters.

 If aromatic herbs and soaps don’t drive the chipmunks out of your pots, maybe something pungent would do.

-Milorganite is an organic nitrogen fertilizer made of kiln-dried microbes from Milwaukee Metropolitan Sewerage District.
+Milorganite is an organic nitrogen fertilizer made of kiln-dried microbes from the Milwaukee Metropolitan Sewerage District.